Horses and Humans Research

 Please support knowledge to advance the future of our programs and services by sending your check to HHRF, PO Box 23367, Chagrin Falls, Ohio, 44022, or by donating

-Our sincerest gratitude is extended to those who have responded to our 2018 request letter.
-Our urgent encouragement is extended to the rest of you to please help us advance EAA/T through research.
-Today!
+Our sincerest gratitude is extended to those who have responded to our matching grant challenge.
+Our urgent encouragement is extended to the rest of you to please help us advance EAA/T through research- today!

-On behalf of the entire HHRF team, Happy New Year!
+On behalf of the entire HHRF team, thank you for your support!